The Invasive Longhorned Tick and Its Potential Health Effects

 The woman discovered a heavy infestation of ticks on her pet and took some of them to the authorities to be identified.
 The authorities found that the woman had numerous ticks on her clothing.
 They later discovered that her property also contained lots of longhorned ticks.
 Larvae, nymphs, and adults were discovered on the sheep.

 The sheep was the only domesticated animal on the property and hadn't left the area for years, so the arrival of the ticks was puzzling.
-The infested area was later cleared of ticks, but the investigators say that some of the animals may have been missed.
+The infested area was later cleared of ticks, but the investigators say that some other infested animals in the region may have been missed.

-Since the original discovery in New Jersey, the tick has been found in other parts of the state as well as in Virginia, West Virginia, and Arkansas.
+Since the original discovery in New Jersey, the tick has been found in other parts of the state as well as in other states in the country.
 It appears to be spreading.

 Potential Health Problems